 Hello all Samurai fans!
 We are now accepting Pre-Registration bookings for our Sekigahara, Kawanakajima and Beyond Tour.
 As we are all living in the uncertainty of a Covid influenced world GNT is accepting no funds at this time.
-However, if you would like to hold a spot on this tour in the hopes that 2021 will see us moving forward with our explorations of Japan please book asap to secure your spot..
+However, if you would like to hold a spot on this tour to join our continuing explorations of Japan please book asap to secure your spot..

 Geek Nation Tours is proud to continue our Signature Battlefield tours with Feudal Japan and the Battlefields of Sekigahara, Kawanakajima and Beyond – an exploration of two of the most important military engagements in Japanese history…

 On October 21, 1600 Tokugawa Ieyasu lead his forces onto the plains of Sekigahara to an eventual victory that would change the course of Japanese history.
 The battle is one of the most famous of all samurai engagements, and is steeped with mystery, betrayal, heroic deeds and acts of barbarism.

 We will also journey to the location of perhaps the most loved, commemorated, and touted example of samurai valor and ethic – the Five Battles of Kawanakajima.
 Here Takeda Shingen and Uesugi Kenshin met in conflict over the course ten years – continually thwarting each others plans for victory – but along the way setting the stonework for the mythic archetype of the samurai.